-Temporary impairments are not classified as disabilities unless their severity results in a substantial limitation of one or more major life activities.
+Temporary conditions are not classified as disabilities unless their severity results in a substantial limitation of one or more major life activities.
 This can only be judged on a case by case basis.

-Although the Americans with Disabilities Act (ADA) does not obligate an institution to provide services to individuals with temporary impairments, the University of Wisconsin-Madison recognizes the challenges a temporary impairment can create.
-Because a temporary impairment can occur at any point before or during the semester, the timing can significantly influence the options a student has for continuing in a particular class or remaining enrolled for the semester.
-Timely and honest communication with faculty and relevant campus personnel about the nature and duration of the impairment and requested academic assistance can often result in satisfactory solutions to the short-term problems caused by the injury or condition.
+Although the Americans with Disabilities Act (ADA) does not obligate an institution to provide services to individuals with temporary conditions, the University of Wisconsin-Madison recognizes the challenges a temporary condition can create.
+Because a temporary condition can occur at any point before or during the semester, the timing can significantly influence the options a student has for continuing in a particular class or remaining enrolled for the semester.
+Timely and honest communication with faculty and relevant campus personnel about the nature and duration of the condition and requested academic assistance can often result in satisfactory solutions to the short-term problems caused by the injury or condition.

 Who should students talk with FIRST about academic concerns?

-Students should first contact instructors to: 1) inform the instructor of the nature of the condition or impairment, and 2) discuss alternative ways to complete course requirements.
-Decisions about if and how to accommodate the impairment are at the discretion of the instructor.
+Students should first contact instructors to: 1) inform the instructor of the nature of the condition, and 2) discuss alternative ways to complete course requirements.
+Decisions about if and how to accommodate the condition are at the discretion of the instructor.
 Instructors may legitimately request a doctor’s verification of a condition, particularly if the condition isn’t visually apparent.
 Students may share medical information directly with faculty; they are not required to go through the McBurney Center.

 Students should also consult their academic advisors.
 Your academic advisor can help you determine if: